hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 Without oxen---44,000 of them---pulling the supply wagons, the army could not have advanced.

-## Box 4.25 Prussian supplies and animals for the Russian invasion {.featuretitle}
+Box 4.25 Prussian supplies and animals for the Russian invasion

 Opening the road to Russia to Napoleon: that is how Philip Paul, comte de Ségur (1780--1873), one of Napoleon's young generals and perhaps the